 Click here for more information on LJMU accommodation.

-Liverpool Student Homes
+Liverpool Student Homes (LSH)

 If it’s private accommodation you’re looking for, LSH are there every step of the way.
 In Liverpool there’s a surplus of private student accommodation which means there’s plenty for you to choose from and you can take your time looking.
 It’s a myth that all the best accommodation gets snapped up early and you can certainly hold off your property search until later in the academic year, if that’s what you would prefer to do.
 As your only official University service for private accommodation, LSH advertise the largest selection of private student accommodation in Liverpool, including shared houses of all sizes, flats, private halls, studios and individual rooms in properties.
-LSH have an accreditation scheme in place, and all landlords/agents who wish to advertise must ensure that accommodation meets the quality and safety criteria in the LSH Standards.

 Housing Rights Advice